ncezid-biome/stylo/paper/paper.md

 # Summary

 Oxford Nanopore Technologies (ONT) sequencing is a promising technology with many potential applications in food safety.
 We have developed stylo, a lightweight nf-core style assembly workflow for ONT long reads, specifically optimized for enteric bacteria.
-The pipeline downsamples, assembles, and performs quality control by combining nanoq[@Steinig2022], Rasusa[@Hall2022], Flye[@Kolmogorov2019], Circlator[@Hunt2015], Medaka[@medaka], and BUSCO[@Seppey2019].
+The pipeline downsamples, assembles, and performs post-proccessing and quality control by combining nanoq [@Steinig2022], Rasusa [@Hall2022], Flye [@Kolmogorov2019], Circlator [@Hunt2015], Medaka [@medaka], and BUSCO [@Seppey2019].
 All of stylo’s dependencies are containerized and the pipeline is available on GitHub.

 # Statement of Need

 There is a continuous need for foodborne outbreak detection in public health.
 To determine the scope or severity of a foodborne outbreak, isolate assemblies are often used to characterize enteric bacteria [@Ribot2016-ps] [@Timme2017-gl].
-As nanopore longreads becomes more cost effective and accurate, there is an increased need for streamlined pipelines for processing potential outbreaks sequenced using Oxford Nanopore Technologies (ONT) [@mbs:/content/journal/mgen/10.1099/mgen.0.001246] [@doi:10.1128/jcm.00246-24].
-With the increased adoption modern High-performance computing (HPC) and cloud servers, pipelines built to leverage containerization and custom configurations allow for easy deployment on those servers.
-To address these needs, we have created stylo, a lightweight nf-core[@Di-Tommaso2017] [@Ewels2020] style nanopore assembly pipeline optimized for enteric bacteria.
+As nanopore long-read sequencing becomes more cost-effective and accurate, there is an increased need for streamlined pipelines to support high-throughput surveillance processing of ONT sequenced isolates [@mbs:/content/journal/mgen/10.1099/mgen.0.001246] [@doi:10.1128/jcm.00246-24].
+With the increased adoption modern high-performance computing and cloud servers, pipelines built to leverage containerization and custom configurations allow for easy deployment on those servers.
+To address these needs, we have created stylo, a lightweight nf-core style nanopore assembly pipeline optimized for enteric bacteria [@Di-Tommaso2017] [@Ewels2020].

 Stylo is optimized around PulseNet, a molecular surveillance network for foodborne infections in the United States[@doi:10.1089/fpd.2006.3.9].
 PulseNet facilitates the rapid detection of illness clusters and reduces the likelihood of outbreaks becoming large and widespread[@doi:10.1089/fpd.2019.2637].
-There exist generalized nanopore assembly workflows such as Donut falls[@DonutFalls2025], whereas stylo is a specialized workflow utilized by PN and for downstream genotyping.
+There exists generalized nanopore assembly workflows such as Donut Falls [@DonutFalls2025], whereas stylo is a specialized workflow utilized by PulseNet and for downstream genotyping.

 # Workflow Overview

-1. Input: STYLO requires a comma separated value file with columns sample, fastq, genus, species.
-Fastq files must comprise of single-end longreads sequenced on an ONT instrument.
-Genus and species will be used to automatically determine genome size via a lookup table built into the pipeline.
+1. Input: stylo requires a comma separated value file with columns for sample, fastq, genus, species.
+Fastq files must comprise of longreads sequenced on an ONT instrument.
+Genus and species are used to automatically determine genome size via a lookup table built into the pipeline.

-2. Filtering and Downsampling: The pipeline filters out reads that are less than a user provided minimum length using nanoq. the resulting fastq is then subsampled to a user provided coverage (default 80x) via Rasusa.
+2. Filtering and Downsampling: The pipeline filters out reads that are less than a user provided minimum length using nanoq.
+The resulting fastq is then subsampled to a user provided coverage (default 80x) via Rasusa.

-3. Assembly: Flye is run on the subsampled fastq using the "--nano-hq" mode by default, expecting more recent ONT basecalling models.
+3. Assembly: Flye is run on the subsampled fastq using the "--nano-hq" mode by default, expecting high-quality ONT reads.
 This parameter can be changed by the user.

-4. Post-processing and Quality Control: The pipeline uses Circlator fixstart with default parameters to rearrange circular assemblies to start at a dnaA gene.
+4. Post-processing and Quality Control: The pipeline uses Circlator fixstart with default parameters to rearrange circular assemblies to start at _dnaA_.
 The pipeline then uses Medaka with default parameters to correct assembly sequences.
-Finally, the assembly quality is assessed via BUSCO, run with parameter mode set to "genome"
+Finally, the assembly quality is assessed via BUSCO, run with parameter mode set to "genome".

 5. Output: The pipeline outputs files for each step.
-Some keys files are the initial assembly by Flye, the final assembly by Medaka, and the Quality Control summary by BUSCO
+Some key files are the assembly by Flye, the final corrected assembly by Medaka, and the quality control summary by BUSCO.

 ![Diagram of stylo steps.](/github/workspace/assets/stylo_tubemap.png)